It's possible to do as little as adding some interesting streaks or go all out and do a complete hair color change.

 Hmmm - I digress ....

-For the adventurous souls among you - how about a little texture with your gradient to spice things up a tad?
+For the adventurous souls among you, and I know you're there - how about a little texture with your gradient to spice things up a tad?

 It's simple to do - when you are selecting the gradient if you look to the right on the Materials Properties you will see a little check box called Texture.